-The gross written premiums for the calendar year have increased by 56.9% to \$84.7m (2017: \$54.0m).
-The Syndicate increased the amount of premium income written across existing divisions and introduced three new classes: Power Utility, Marine Hull and Aviation Deductible to further diversify the Syndicate's business mix and complement its existing Aviation business.
+The gross written premiums for the calendar year have increased by 52.2% to \$128.9m (2018: \$84.7m).
+The Syndicate increased the amount of premium income written across existing divisions with a combination of new business and increased pricing on renewal business.
+The new classes that were added in 2018 being Power, Marine Hull and Aviation Deductible all made valuable contributions.

-The rating environment saw some hardening which was expected following the exceptional loss activity in 2017.
-Although very welcome, this was largely restricted to specific loss impacted areas and classes.
-Cathedral maintains a strong underwriting discipline across all lines with a focus on the profitability of business being written rather than premium income.
+The rating environment at last improved materially.
+The Lloyd's performance actions and Decile 10 approach led to some competitors withdrawing from various classes and some syndicate closures.
+The result was a very different landscape for some of our classes.
+Lancashire Syndicates maintains a strong underwriting discipline across all lines with a focus on the profitability of business being written rather than pure premium income.
 Growth was sourced through sectors where we found the risk and rating environment aligned to our appetite.

 The Syndicate purchases outwards reinsurance cover principally to limit the impact of catastrophes or multiple large losses.
 Reinsurance is purchased on both an excess of loss and proportional basis.
-Reinsurance premiums ceded in the year have increased by 43.5% to \$21.6m (2017: \$15.0m).
-The increased programme spend reflects the extended coverage of the new classes and rate increases.
+Reinsurance premiums ceded in the year have increased by 84.0% to \$39.7m (2018: \$21.6m).
+The increased programme spend reflects the extended coverage of the new classes and increased income.